 The assessment indicates that the impacts are acceptable, provided that the mitigation measures are adequate to contain these impacts (Table 6).
+The impact is reduced from "medium" to "low", provided the proper municipal services resume.

 21 Risk Matrix

 The purpose of the Risk Matrix is to determine if a General Authorisation of a License is applicable.